-Source: World Bank, Guinness Global Investors calculations as at 31.12.2021
+Source: World Bank, Guinness Global Investors calculations

-Source: World Bank, Guinness Global Investors calculations as at 31.12.2021
+Source: World Bank, Guinness Global Investors calculations

 The Chinese growth story is well known.
 When looking at GDP on a nominal basis, the Chinese economy is the second largest in the world, only behind that of the US.
 However, some argue that because of volatile market exchange rates, nominal GDP figures stated in US dollars can be unstable.
 There are other ways to compare GDP between countries and one method is to focus on purchasing power parity (PPP).
 The PPP approach measures the cost of purchasing the same basket of goods in different countries, reflecting that it is likely the same good is cheaper in a developing country than in a developed country.
 The PPP method uses this ratio of prices as the exchange rate to convert each country's GDP to US dollars, instead of the market exchange rate.
 If measuring GDP on a PPP basis, the Chinese economy is the largest in the world.